openthread/ot-docs/site/en/reference/cli/concepts/srp.md

    addresses: [fded:5114:8263:1fe1:44f9:cc06:4a2d:534]
    Done
    ```

    Make sure the output shows `deleted: false` for both the `srp server host`
-   and `srp service service` commands.
+   and `srp service service` commands, as in the example above.

 ###